Sebjet24/Rural_Surge/README.md

 The team also used R-Studio, and created R scripts run for t-tests and regression analysis.

-Based on the null hypothesis, there is no difference in ISP availability based on the urban-rural classification.
-The p-value is .02897, which is less than .05, so the null hypothesis was rejected.
+Our null hypothesis states "There is no difference in ISP availability based on the urban-rural classification."
+During the analysis of the data, we found the p-value is .02897, which is less than .05, so the null hypothesis was rejected.
+The data analysis indicates a relationship between urban-rural classification and available ISP providers.

 **Average Available Speed**